 ■Joint Courses Co-hosted with External Institutions | Problem-solving Studies with Students Abroad

 In collaboration with our overseas partner universities, we offer lectures that address real world problem-solving.
 Students will develop the skills through the opportunity to interact with a diverse range of students from abroad and work as a team to solve problems.

 ■Special English Program | Study Designated Courses in English

-This program is designed for sophomores and above to study more practical specialized subjects such as development, environment, trade, finance, policy, management, marketing, and accounting in English.
+This program is designed for second-year students and above to study more practical specialized subjects such as development, environment, trade, finance, policy, management, marketing, and accounting in English.
 Certificates of completion are awarded to outstanding students.

-Students with excellent grades are eligible to graduate from the university in three years.
-In addition, if you apply for Graduate School of Economics and use Early Graduation system, you can complete your undergraduate and graduate degrees in four years and obtain a master’s degree.
+Students with outstanding grades are eligible to graduate from the university in three years.
+In addition, if you apply for the Graduate School of Economics and use the Early Graduation system, you can complete your undergraduate and graduate degrees in four years and obtain a master’s degree.

 ■Providing Detailed Support for Each Individual Through Face-to-Face Guidance

-The school offers many small-group lectures with about 20-40 students per class, and seminars for junior students to learn about specialized fields in depth, with about 10 students per year, allowing students to receive close and intense guidance from faculty members.
-Sophomore and junior year students participate in the orientation at the time of enrollment as helpers, giving advice on courses and sharing their study abroad experiences to support freshman in their studies and student life.
+The school offers many small-group lectures with about 20-40 students per class, and seminars for third-year students to learn about specialized fields in depth, with about ten students per year.
+This enables students to receive close and intense guidance from faculty members.
+Second- and third- year students participate in the orientation at the time of enrollment as helpers, giving advice on courses and sharing their study-abroad experiences to support first-year students in their studies and student life.